Cataract

 Results

-The outcome of cataract surgery, assuming careful assessment and delicate uncomplicated surgery, are usually excellent with restoration of full visual function.
-Whilst I usually aim to leave you with excellent clear unaided distance vision (which most patients opt for), a pair of glasses for winter or night driving may be required: your own optician will advise when they see you a few weeks after surgery.
+The outcome of cataract surgery, assuming careful assessment and delicate uncomplicated surgery, are usually excellent with restoration of visual function.
+Whilst I usually aim to leave you with excellent clear unaided distance vision (which most patients opt for), a pair of glasses for winter or night driving is often required: your own optician will advise when they see you a few weeks after surgery.
 I perform continuous audit of my cataract outcomes.
 My surgical results are excellent, and far exceed the Royal College of Ophthalmologist’s benchmark gold standards.
 I have a personal complication rate much lower than the national UK average.
-I perform regular weekly adult cataract surgery in my NHS post.
+I perform regular adult cataract surgery in my NHS post.
 In cases of congenital and developmental cataract, I also perform surgery on babies and children at the Royal Aberdeen Children’s Hospital.

 Costs